One Point Perspective Drawing Art Lesson (with a Template & Video Tutorial)

 Time Lapse Drawing of a Perspective Drawing

-Materials to draw a One Point Perspective
+Materials to draw One Point Perspective

 Note: This post contains affiliate links.

-• Drawing Paper.
+- Drawing Paper.
 Don’t substitute it with copy paper or construction paper.
-The surface will get fuzzy, erasing might cause holes, and the colors will generally not look as bright.
+The surface will get fuzzy, erasing might cause holes, and the colors will generally not look as bright. *affiliate link

-• Stabilo Markers.
+- Stabilo Markers.
 The large pack provides lots of fun color choices, several shades of each color, including a few choices for skin.
-The tips are perfect for coloring, and there’s even a promise that they will work after being uncapped for 8 weeks!
+The tips are perfect for coloring, and there’s even a promise that they will work after being uncapped for 8 weeks! *affiliate link

-• Pencil.
-The Ticonderoga brand are the most reliable, make nice dark lines when you need them, and are the easiest to erase.
+- Pencil.
+The Ticonderoga brand are the most reliable, make nice dark lines when you need them, and are the easiest to erase. *affiliate link

-• Black Sharpie Marker.
-These fine point permanent markers are great for making a crisp outline to your drawing.
-Use them when you want your outline show up, but not be so heavy that it detracts from other things.
+- Black Sharpie Marker.
+Great for making a crisp outline to your drawing.
+Use them when you want your outline show up, but not be so heavy that it detracts from other things. *affiliate link

 Step by Step Directions